 Image Credit: Zigrin Security

-Brand and Reputation Damage
+2. Damaged Brand Reputation

 How Businesses Can Prevent Cross Site Scripting (XSS) Attacks